About This Listing

 OSCARS / February

-While the Academy Awards ceremony may take place in Hollywood (Kodak theatre at Highland and Hollywood--great afternoon sight-seeing trip), all the action really happens in West Hollywood.
+While the Academy Awards ceremony may take place in Hollywood (Kodak theatre at Highland and Hollywood--great afternoon trip), all the action really happens in West Hollywood.
 Winners descend upon West Hollywood for exclusive after-parties like the Elton John party at the Pacific Design Center (the giant Red, Blue and Green glass buildings) and Vanity Fair’s annual soiree held at the Sunset Tower Hotel (SOHO house).
 Several other viewing parties that raise money for a good cause are held all within walking distance from each other (The Abbey throws a great "gay" one).

 WESTWEEK / March (you can walk!)